AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 **all_pair_length**

-This getter return the total number of pairs.
+This getter return the total number of pairs:
 ```rust
     fn all_pair_length(&self) -> u64 {
     self.data::<data::Data>().all_pairs.len() as u64